lambdaclass/cairo-vm_in_go/README.md

 ```

 ##### ComputeDstAddr
-The method `ComputeDstAddr` computes the address of value that will be stored in the Destination (dst) operand.
+The method `ComputeDstAddr` computes the address of the value that will be stored in the Destination (dst) operand.
 It checks which register its is relative to (wether ap or fp) and gets the direction by adding the instruction's first offset(off0) to the corresponding register.

 ```go
 func (run_context RunContext) ComputeDstAddr(instruction Instruction) (memory.Relocatable, error) {